jwaliszko/ExpressiveAnnotations/README.md

 #####What if there is no function I need?

 Create it yourself.
-Any custom function defined within the model class scope at server side is automatically recognized and can be used inside expressions, e.g.,
+Any custom function defined within the model class scope at server side is automatically recognized and can be used inside expressions, e.g.
 ```
 class Model
 {